unicodeveloper/unicodeveloper/README.md

 I adore wicked people.
 I'm specifically referring to folks that are wicked about their personal growth. :grin:

+I hold strong opinions about the fact that [@codebeast](https://twitter.com/codebeast) is a humanoid--**half-human,half-robot,half-spirit**.

-Finally, I'm currently obssessed with improving the quality of life of Nigerians through [Eden](https://ouredenlife.com). :four_leaf_clover: :seedling:
+Finally, I'm currently obssessed with improving the quality of life of Nigerians through [Eden Life](https://ouredenlife.com). :four_leaf_clover: :seedling: